Eyam

 Eyam (/ˈiːm/) is an English village and civil parish in the Derbyshire Dales that lies within the Peak District National Park.
 There is evidence of early occupation by Ancient Britons on the surrounding moors and lead was mined in the area by the Romans.
 A settlement was founded on the present site by Anglo-Saxons, when mining was continued and other industries later developed.
-However, Eyam’s main claim to fame is the story of how the village chose to go into isolation so as to prevent infection spreading after bubonic plague was discovered there in 1665.
+However, Eyam's main claim to fame is the story of how the village chose to go into isolation so as to prevent infection spreading after bubonic plague was discovered there in 1665.

 In the later 20th century, the village's sources of livelihood largely disappeared.
 The local economy now relies on the tourist trade, with Eyam being promoted as "the plague village".
-Although the story has been kept alive by a growing number of literary works since the early 19th century, its truth has been questioned.

 Governance

 Eyam has its own Parish Council with a wide range of powers at community level.
 At district level, Eyam has representation on Derbyshire Dales District Council and this, in turn, is represented on Derbyshire County Council.
 At parliamentary level, the village lies within the constituency of Derbyshire Dales.